Pediafor/Assessment/services/submission-service/README.md

     "meta": { "page": 1, "limit": 10, "total": 1 }
   }
   ```
-  Students receive only their own submissions; teachers/admins can filter by assessmentId, studentId, and status.
+  Students receive only their own submissions; teachers/admins can filter by `assessmentId`, `studentId`, `status`, with optional `sortBy` and `sortOrder`.

+Note: Through the API Gateway, protected alias routes are available at `/submissions/*`.

 ---

-*Last Updated: October 13, 2025*
+Docs Version: 1.3 • Last Updated: October 20, 2025